-Shortly before I began work on Songs from the Sky (2004), I happened to be in Venice, a city famous for its liberal use of music in a liturgical context.
-I recalled the early seventeenth-century practice of replacing standard items of Vespers with musical motets, grafting them ‘onto’ the liturgy and leaving additional verses to be delivered by the priest, sotto voce.
-Following his own visit to St Mark’s Basilica, in 1608, Thomas Coryate described the music as ‘so good that I would willingly goe an hundred miles a foote at any time to heare the like’.
-Coryate’s remarks praise music alone.
-They diminish the significance of the liturgical context in which the music was performed and usher forth a possible, historical contention.
-It seems that, in early seventeenth-century Venice, music made a serious claim for the foreground by challenging its rank as an art at the service of something beyond itself.
+Shortly after I was asked to write a piece for the Bristol Bach Choir, I happened to be in Venice, a city famous for its liberal use of music in a liturgical context.
+In the early 17th century, the trend at The Basilica of St Mark was to replace some of the standard items of the Vespers service with new musical motets, scored for one or two voices and instrumental accompaniment.
+These new pieces were grafted onto the liturgy, leaving the traditional verses to be delivered by the priest, sotto voce, in the background.
+Claudio Monteverdi’s Vespro della Beata Vergine (1610) has reached us as a document of this kind of practice.
+Its musical innovations are praised for the way in which they inherit 16th-century, polyphonic style on the one hand and embrace the new possibilities of the Baroque (especially opera), on the other.
+And yet, Monteverdi’s compendium and the liturgical practice at St Mark’s imply that something extraordinary was taking place at the interface between aesthetics and theology.
+In 1608, Thomas Coryate described the music at St Mark’s as ‘so good that I would willingly goe an hundred miles a foote at any time to heare the like’.
+Coryate’s remarks appear to praise the music alone - the fact that it was performed as part of a liturgical act seems of lesser importance.
+And so, we might conclude that, in early 17th century Venice, music made a serious claim for the foreground and in doing so, challenged its rank as an art at the service of something beyond itself.

-An interesting this about churches, particularly those of Gothic design, is the implied hierarchy of the seating as regards the distances of individual people from the activities of the priest.
-Notably, the social history of the concert has left us with a comparable paradigm: market economics usually determine one’s distance from the source of the music.
-And so, in Songs from the Sky, the narrators move through the central parting of the audience, as if they were priests carrying the Word to the congregation, as physical object and intangible sacrament, during a reading from the Holy Gospel.
-Thus, the narrators dispatch literary excerpts to particular ‘zones’ of the assembly.
-Indeed, depending on the location of one’s seat, it may or may not be possible to hear everything they say.
+Another interesting thing about churches, particularly those of Gothic design, is the implied hierarchy of the seating as regards the distances of individual people from the priestly activity.
+Curiously, the social history of the concert has left us with a similar paradigm: market economics usually determine one’s distance from the source of the music.
+And so, this evening, the narrators will move through the central aisle, as if they were priests carrying the Word - as physical object and intangible sacrament - to the congregation during a reading from the Gospel.
+The narrators deliver their excerpts to certain ‘zones’ and, depending on where you are sitting, you may or may not hear everything they say.

-In contrast, the two central movements promote aesthetic experiences of a ‘purer’ kind.
-The narrators and instrumentalists exit at the end of ‘Summoning the Muse’ and so that aspect of visual, dynamic motion is removed from the area of performance.
-This absence of motion assists, as it were, in freezing our focus onto the music alone.
-Sound assumes a theatricality of its own kind.
-In the second movement, ‘The Song-Flowers of Rain’, the Aztecs tell us they are eager to be in Paradise and wish to be caught in the ‘net’ of Christianity.
-In the third, ‘Now God has Music’, they sing of the pleasure they derive from knowing that God – at last – has genuine music in the form of highly skilled, sung devotions brought to Mexico from the Old World.
-Accordingly, this movement reworks eighteenth-century Mexican composer, Manuel de Sumaya’s Lamentations – a composition clearly influenced by European contrapuntal technique – and thus invokes the spirit of the Early Music movement, flavoured perhaps by the Venetian polychoral tradition.
+Aesthetically, the second and third movements allow for experiences of a ‘purer’ kind.
+When the narrators exit, they remove from the performance an aspect of visual, dynamic motion, thereby freezing our focus onto the music.
+In the second movement, ‘The song-flowers of rain’, the Aztecs say that they are eager to be in paradise and wish to be caught in the ‘net’ of Christianity.
+In the third, ‘Now God has Music’, they sing of the pleasure they derive from the knowledge that God has genuine music at last, in the form of devotions brought to Mexico from the Old World.
+Accordingly, this movement is a musical reworking of Manuel de Sumaya’s Lamentations, sung elsewhere in tonight’s concert, and returns in spirit to the Early Music movement, particularly the Venetian polychoral tradition.

-In the final movement (‘And Mexico Endures’), the narrators and instrumentalists return and the music oscillates between foreground and background once again.
-It responds to the emotions of the Aztecs, which fluctuate between rejoicing and weeping.
-Towards the end, the choir assumes the role of commentator and delivers the final (Biblical) excerpt of the work, which finishes with the phrase, ‘and to dust you shall return’.
-It echoes the conclusion of ‘Fish Song’ (spoken in translation by the narrators), in which the Aztecs accept both the difficulty of their lives and the promise of immortality.
-And so the lines from Genesis remind us of the mortality of the body and the ephemeral nature of human achievement.
+In the final movement, the narrators return and the music oscillates between foreground and background once more, representing the fluctuating emotions of the Aztecs (between rejoicing and weeping).
+Towards the end, whilst the narrators dismantle the stage, the choir assumes the role of commentator and delivers the final, Biblical excerpt of the work.
+This extract, which ends ‘and to dust you shall return’, echoes the concluding words of ‘Fish Song’ (spoken by the narrators) in which the Aztecs accept both the difficulty of their lives and the promise of immortality.
+The lines from Genesis remind us of the mortality of the body and the ephemeral nature of human achievement.